 - Explore a full cost recovery model in their own organisation

 - Be confident about the value of their work, and how to present this to different funders

 - Build internal support for a sustainable approach to income generation, and know how to make change happen

 - Explore approaches to leading change and overcoming barriers.

-If your voluntary organisation offers specialist services to women and you would like a free place, please contact email@example.com.
+If you are a small, specialist women's organisation that was set up to work with women and you would like a free place, please contact email@example.com.

 The Ministry of Justice have funded places for small, specialist women’s organisations that are set-up to work with women and offer support to those in the criminal justice system, with a focus on capacity building and sustainable development in order to help to strengthen the women’s specialist offer and support implementation of the Female Offender Strategy.